leileibill/research-tools/Matlab-script/Readme.txt

 ********************************
 This folder contains Matlab scripts that are useful tools for preparing publications.
 ********************************
-set_figure_style(scale):
+set_figure_style_pre(scale):
+	Set the default line width and marker size used by the current Matlab session. set_figure_style(scale):
-	set the style for figures.
+	Set the style for figures.
 Use latex font and interpreter.
 Use grey solid line for major grid and grey dotted line for minor grid.
 Font size is 8*scale for all texts.
 Default: scale = 2 resize_figure(scale, ratio):
-	resize the current Matlab figure, width = 2.5 in * scale, and height = width*ratio.
-Default: scale = 2, ratio = 0.6
+	Resize the current Matlab figure, width = 2.5 in * scale, and height = width*ratio.
+Default: scale = 2, ratio = 0.618
 export_figure('figure_name'):
-	export the current Matlab figure to both eps and png format. distinguishable_colors(numer_of_color):
+	Export the current Matlab figure.
+Available formats are eps, pdf, png.
+An additional matlab .fig is always saved. distinguishable_colors(numer_of_color):
-	return colors that are easily distinguishable.
+	Return colors that are easily distinguishable.
 Downloaded from Matlab Central.

 ********************************
 Example usage:
+At the start of a script, use
+set_figure_style_pre(2);	% relative size 2

-After plotting in Matlab, add the following, set_figure_style();
+After plotting in Matlab, use the following, set_figure_style(2);		% relative size 2 resize_figure(2,0.7);		% relative size 2, aspect ratio 0.7
-resize_figure();
-export_figure('figure_name','eps,png');
+export_figure('figure_name','pdf,png');		% save as figure_name.pdf and figure_name.png

 ********************************
 Major change log: